Lemon Mint Scones

 While a plain scone makes for the perfect treat to slather cream, jam or whatever on top of, putting berries inside the batter has become popular in America.

-When Mother’s Day arrived during the pandemic period, one of my sisters came for tea, 12 feet apart, on my veranda and I made a luscious Blueberry Scone for us to enjoy with our tea.
+When Mother’s Day arrived during the pandemic period, one of my sisters came for tea, 12 feet apart, on my veranda and I made a luscious blueberry scone for us to enjoy with our tea.

 I will never forget the joy of those Blueberry Scones, probably because I was as hungry for sister time as I was the deliciousness of these scones.